home edit page issue tracker

 Fin: finite verb

-The finite verb forms are those, which have Mood (see there for details) feature specified.
+The finite verb forms are those, which have Mood (see there for further categorization) feature specified.
 They may further inflect for all other verbal categories.
 Finite verb forms are the most frequent.
+Different finite forms are formed from all four verb stems using various endings.

 Examples